 - Chordee -- downward curve of the penis

-- Epispadias -- urethra opening is on the top or side of the penis, rather than the tip
+- Epispadias -- urethra opening is on the top of the penis, rather than the tip

 - Hypospadias -- urethra opening is on the underside of the penis, rather than at the tip